 It would endeavor to mainly support the following areas of research

 - Recovery of the textual traditions of interpretation and commentary.
-Scholarship which seeks to reclaim and restate the Darshana traditions of India, in a contemporary context.
+The scholarship seeks to reclaim and restate the Darshana traditions of India, in a contemporary context.

-- Scholarship which focuses on the contributions of ancient India in the field of sciences, mathematics, medicine, philosophy, politics, governance, architecture, art, poetry, literature, drama, etc.
+- The scholarship focuses on the contributions of ancient India in the field of sciences, mathematics, medicine, philosophy, politics, governance, architecture, art, poetry, literature, drama, etc.

-- Scholarship which supports the respectful intellectual refutation of contemporary and colonially derived academic narratives of India’s history, and reclamation of more authentic Indic perspectives.
+- The scholarship supports the respectful intellectual refutation of contemporary and colonially derived academic narratives of India’s history and reclamation of more authentic Indic perspectives.

 - The Swami Vivekananda Endowment Fund shall provide the following types of financial support:

 • Publication Grants

 • Conference Grants

 This shall be the most prestigious of the Endowment awards.
 Swami Vivekananda Research Fellows shall be of two categories: